Shaftesbury Trinity Centre Trust

 Quick Stats

-• Decision Time: Quarterly meetings (14 working days notification)
+• Decision Time: Quarterly meetings (emergency Chairman's Grant available between meetings)

-• Grant Range: Small individual grants to major grants for local organizations
+• Grant Range: Small individual grants to major grants for local organisations

 • Geographic Focus: Shaftesbury, Dorset and surrounding districts